 The principle of free speech and freedom of the press is sacrosanct to most Americans.
-The first amendment to the US constitution is, arguably, the most discussed legal topic of all time.
+And the First Amendment to the United States Constitution is arguably the most discussed legal topic of all time.

 Freedom of the press was intended to prevent government power from restricting our right to be informed.
 A great thing in a world dominated by imperial monarchs.

 Today, the concept of free speech has taken on a new meaning.
 The internet and social media have changed how news is conveyed.
 Social commentators and bloggers have enormous sway over public opinion.